Zegani

 Zegani (ზეგანი) is a village at an altitude of 320 meters from sea level in the Gagra District of Abkhazia, Georgia, 34 km from Gagra.
 It is noted for its monastery complex, featuring a triple basilica.

 History and demographics

 In 1959, there were 209 people living in the village, mainly Armenians.
 By the 1989 census, the village had 90 inhabitants, again mostly Armenians.

 Geography

 Zegani lies to the southwest of Akvaskia and southwest of Ochamchire, 34 km from Gagra.
 The Alazani River flows in the vicinity.
 Akuasnia Railway Station lies to the southeast.
 The area between the village and the Ochamchire-Tkvarceli Road to the east is forested.

 Architecture

-Zegani is noted for its monastery complex, and features a basilica with three churches, dedicated to the Virgin ("Kvela Cminda").
+Zegani is noted for its monastery complex, and features a basilica with three churches, dedicated to the Virgin ("Kvela Tsminda").
 The Church of Our Lady measures 28.5 m in overall length.